Project Details

 Effects of Phytocannabinoids on the Developing Cerebellum

 Overview: Cannabis is frequently used before, during, and after pregnancy, and during adolescence.
-Similarly, cannabidiol (CBD) has a large following as a “natural” alternative that can treat a number of pregnancy-related maladies.
-We are interested in how chronic use of THC (an active component of cannabis) and CBD affect the developing brain from prenatal days to adolescence.
+Similarly, cannabidiol (CBD) has a large following as a “natural” alternative with promise to treat a number of pregnancy-related maladies.
+We are interested in how chronic use of THC (the major active component of cannabis) and/or CBD affect the developing brain during bothpernataland adolescent periods.

 Regulation of Synaptic Structure and Function by Drugs of Abuse